swooby/openai-openapi-kotlin/README.md

 https://github.com/swooby/openai-openapi-kotlin/pull/1/files

 ## Updates
+Very similar to original generation.

+It usually takes me 1-2 hours to do this.
+More if there are more changes.
+Less is there are less changes.
+Keep in mind that some of this time is verifying/updating the below documentation of any changes.

 When a new spec comes out:
 1. Make sure to start from a fresh/stashed checkout.
 2. `rm -r ./lib/src`